travier/os/docs/development-rhcos.md

 ## Background

-RHEL CoreOS (RHCOS) is a derivative of both RHEL and Fedora CoreOS (FCOS).
-The tool to build both RHCOS and FCOS is [coreos-assembler].
-The process detailled here is thus very similar to the one described in [Building Fedora CoreOS].
+RHEL CoreOS (RHCOS) is a derivative of Red Hat Enterprise Linux (RHEL), CentOS Strema CoreOS (SCOS) and Fedora CoreOS (FCOS).
+The tool to build RHCOS, SCOS and FCOS is [coreos-assembler].
+The process detailled here is thus very similar to the one described in [Building Fedora CoreOS] or [Building and developing CentOS Stream CoreOS](development-scos.md) but requires access to Red Hat internal resources.

 ## Build process

-This build process is very similar to the one used for [CentOS Stream CoreOS](development-scos.md) but requires access to Red Hat internal resources.

-Note that this applies only to RHCOS versions starting with 4.9 and later.
+Note that this documentation applies only to RHCOS versions starting with 4.9 and later.
 For older versions, see the internal documentation.

 - Make sure you're meeting the [prerequisites].

 - Setup a `cosa` alias, following the [upstream documentation][cosa-alias].

 - Always make sure that you are using the *latest build* of the specific version of the COSA container matching with the version of RHCOS that you want to build:
   ```
   # Use the latest version for the main developement branch:
-  # The export command is optional here as it is the default
+  # The export command below is optional here as it is the default
   $ export COREOS_ASSEMBLER_CONTAINER=quay.io/coreos-assembler/coreos-assembler:latest
   $ podman pull quay.io/coreos-assembler/coreos-assembler